Marineland of Florida: Beginnings

 The two oceanariums were connected by "the flume", a shallow waterway between the two large tanks.
 The flume was gated to keep specimens in their respective tanks with water able to flow through the grated gates.
 The flume also was used anytime large animals needed to be moved to or from a transport vehicle.
 A large crane was built as part of the structure, from which nautical flags would fly, keeping the "marine" theme of the facility.
 Below deck, corridors surrounded the two oceanariums lined with portholes into the tanks with a central passageway on the lowest level connecting both tanks so visitors could move from one oceanarium to the other below deck.

 The Aquarist Office was located on the middle deck on the south side of the circular oceanarium.
 All of this was considered the original "Marine Studios" including a biological station, front ticket office, announcers' booth (originally located on the top deck before being moved below deck on the central passageway), and other displays.
 Visitors coming in what was the original main entrance would walk under an arch that stood above a large slab of coquina rock with the words "Marine Studios 1938" on it in lettering, and up a walkway past the "Fudge Kitchen" to a ticket office at the south end of the Marine Studios structure.
 From there visitors could observe from the top deck of the tanks or wander the hallways below and observe through the numerous portholes in the walls of the tanks of both oceanariums.

 The "porpoise stadium" with its show tank and holding tanks along with bleachers would be added in 1952 as the park rapidly expanded.
 The stadium would showcase "Flippy" the educated porpoise.
 During that time dolphins were locally known as porpoises even though a porpoise completely different type of marine mammal.
-The reasoning for this was not to confuse with the dauphin fish as well as it was widely used local slang at the time.
+The reason for this was to avoid confusing mammal dolphins with the dolphin fish, or mahi-mahi, as well as because it was widely used local slang at the time.
 The roof was added to the stadium in 1961 as the show and animals in it were expanded.
 Also in 1961, the name Marineland started being used as opposed to Marine Studios in marketing and promotion.
 Expansion continued as the main walkway had a roof added, then famous large arches were installed in 1968 with giant letters spelling out MARINELAND above the new stadium roof and allowed the facility to be seen from some distance off approaching north or south on A1A.